-The safety of our employees, contractors and communities is central to our day-to-day operations.
+The safety of our employees, contractors and the public is central to our day-to-day operations.
 We have company-wide policies, practices and systems in place to ensure the safety of our employees and operations across our footprint.

 By proactively managing our process safely, we can best manage the risks associated with our industry.
 At Sterling, safety and environment are managed together under our Health, Safety & Environmental (HSE) function.
 HSE objectives, policies and goals are set at the corporate level and apply to company-wide operations.
 Sterling’s Chief Operating Officer and Executive Leadership Team (ELT), comprised of corporate officers and business unit presidents, oversee health, safety (including physical security) and environmental policies, programs and company-wide performance.
 Sterling’s vice president of HSE provides direction and guidance, and has field representatives responsible for managing programs related to safety, environment, emergency response, site-specific initiatives, and OSHA compliance.

 We have a company-wide Safety Manual that clearly establishes common policies, procedures and standards across all entities.
 The manual outlines Sterling’s commitment to mitigating incidents and covers a full range of topics.
 Our Safety Manual provides clear guidelines to empower employees with the knowledge and resources they need to complete their work safely.